 The whole of AngularJS is linked together by Dependency Injection (DI).
 It’s what it uses to manage your controllers and scopes.
 Because all your controllers depend on DI to pass its information, AngularJS’s unit tests are able to usurp DI to perform unit testing by injecting mock data into your controller and measuring the output and behavior.
 In fact, AngularJS already has a mock HTTP provider to inject fake server responses into controllers.

 This beats the more traditional way of testing web apps by creating individual test pages that invoke one component and then interacting with it to see if it works.

-Supports better routing When you want to develop a web app using JS and HTML, the main problem lies in processing URLs and passing parameters to URLs like we pass to any backend in form of POST data or Query Params.
-AngularJS solves this problem by providing good support for Deep Linking of routes (URL) to Controllers and View.
-This will make task of developers very easy to get Query params in Controller.
-It provides support for routes similar to that provided in RoR, but in slight different manner by binding URL to View and controller.
+When you want to develop a web app using JS and HTML, the main problem lies in processing URLs and passing parameters to URLs as we pass to any backend in form of POST data or Query Params.
+AngularJS solves this problem by providing good support for Deep Linking of routes (URL) to Controllers and Views.
+This will make the task of developers very easy to get Query params in the Controller.
+It provides support for routes similar to that provided in RoR, but in a slightly different manner by binding URL to View and controller.

 Post your questions or doubts as blog comments below.
 I would love to help initiate an engaging conversation.
 Participate in our next meet-up on “Building Directives” on 31st October and keep watching this space for its informative blog post.

 Sign up to get weekly insights & inspiration in your inbox.

 2500 people are reading this blog every week

 NEW YORK, August 17, 2021 – Inc. magazine today revealed that Rapidops is No. 1050 on its annual Inc. 5000 list, th...